 - Help local communities take advantage of funding available for adding trees.

-- Find your local CCL Chapter and join to help increase urban forests in your area.
+- Find your local CCL Chapter and join to help increase the amount of urban trees in your area.

 Why are urban forests needed more than ever?

 Carbon is one of the gases in the atmosphere that poses a significant threat to Earth’s ozone layer.
 Fortunately, trees pull carbon dioxide out of the air and convert it into oxygen.
 Learn more about the science of climate change.

 A heat-triggered power outage in a major city could leave millions at risk of heat stroke and heat exhaustion.
 Because trees help keep things cooler, they reduce air conditioning usage (an economic benefit), and the risk of a major power failure.

 ✅ Investing in urban forests creates jobs and builds the economy

 One study on green infrastructure investment found that for every dollar they put in, nearly two dollars were spent throughout the economy.
 And a $1 million investment in urban forests created about 24 full-time, living wage jobs for the surrounding community.

 Trees Louise!
 Spending time around trees reduces stress, lowers blood pressure, improves mood, and helps us live longer.
 Planting more trees is a way to bring these natural benefits to people who haven’t had them in years.